 What’s driving the need for customer experience transformation in 2025

-2. Emotion is the new economic engine
+2. Emotional resonance is the new competitive differentiator

 3. The rise of the life-centric customer